jaynewey/bubbles/README.md

 The particle will start its life will a scale of 0, and linearly grow to a scale of 1 by the end of its lifetime.

-At current, only linear transitions between start and end values are possible.
+Presently, only linear transitions between start and end values are possible.

+bubbles supports drawing of vector shapes, or using a texture instead.
+The default shape is square.
+The drawing of these shapes is renderer dependent however.
+All renderers should really have a square drawer as it is the default for particles.
+Refer to the `ÈffectRenderer` section to see renderers and whats shapes they can draw.

+bubbles provides some sample textures which can be accessed using `Particle.sample_texture_map[texture_name]`.
+Have a look in `bubbles/textures` to see them.

 ### Emitter